How can I find a midwife for my antenatal appointments?

-- pick up some conditions such as pre-eclampsia and urinary tract infections – these might not have any early symptoms that you would notice but routine blood-pressure checks and urine tests can pick up on them, even if you feel fine
+- pick up conditions such as pre-eclampsia and urinary tract infections that may be (you may not have any early symptoms of some medical issues but routine blood-pressure checks and urine tests can pick them up)

 - check the health of your baby through blood tests and ultrasound scans.